NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 ~~~
 {: .output}

-Numpy has parallelised this, but isn't icnredibly efficient - it's used $$7.84 \times 4 = 31.4$$ core-milliseconds rather than 19.
+Numpy has parallelised this, but isn't incredibly efficient - it's used $$7.84 \times 4 = 31.4$$ core-milliseconds rather than 19.
 But
 Numba can also parallelise.
 If we alter our call to `vectorize`, we
 can pass the keyword argument `target='parallel'`.
 However, when we do
 this, we also need to tell Numba in advance what kind of variables it